Christmas Sale: 2 Free Units for Orders of 12+ Boxes/Cans of Formula + FREE Chocolates

 Incomplete fat stores: Since fat accumulation primarily occurs in the last weeks of pregnancy, premature babies benefit from extra energy-dense nutrition to make up for this gap.

 Immature immune system: Premature babies receive fewer maternal antibodies from the placenta, which may leave them needing additional support in their early months.
 Their developing skin and gastrointestinal barriers also make them more sensitive to infections.
+Healthcare professionals often closely monitor preemies for feeding tolerance, signs of reflux, and weight gain to adjust nutritional strategies.

 While breast milk is always considered the gold standard for infant nutrition, not all preemies are able to nurse right away due to difficulty latching, a mother's milk supply, or medical conditions like respiratory distress or feeding intolerance.